 Living slowly also means walking or riding a bike over driving whenever possible, going to a local market over a supermarket, and crafting a lifestyle that’s as good for our souls as it is for the planet.

 For some, embracing a slow life will mean giving up city life for the suburbs.
-However, this is not mandatory.

 The main goal of slow living is to live life to the fullest and find inner peace.
 And, of course, both of these goals can be achieved while living in the city.